Campanile Basso: Today

-Climbers find nowadays endless variations to climb to the top.
+Nowadays, climbers find endless variations to climb to the top.
 That top consists of a roughly square plateau with a small platform on which a set of tubular bells is placed, along with a small crucifix and a summit book.
 Because the numbering of the entries in the book has become irregular since 1963 it is difficult to ascertain the exact number of ascents since 1899.
 The descent is done by double rope abseil, roughly along the lines of the Via Normale.
 For this purpose large ringed pitons are put in place with minimal intervals of 25 meters.
 In 1936 a via ferrata, the so-called Via delle Bocchette was traced along he foot of the mountain passing over the Bocchetta del Campanile Basso and the Bocchetta del Campanile Alto.
 This route is the best way to approach the mountain and/or to get an impression of Campanile Basso from close by.